unvercan/activation-function-comparison-pytorch/README.md

 # pytorch-activation-functions-comparison
-- A comparison of common activation functions in PyTorch using MNIST dataset
+- Comparison of common activation functions in PyTorch using MNIST dataset

 ## Activation functions:
 - Relu